-Sound: The noises in a restaurant affect the atmosphere, so be aware of what customers will hear in your restaurant.
+Sound: The noises in a restaurant affects the atmosphere, so be aware of what customers will hear in your restaurant.

 - Music: You may want to play a certain type of music to influence your concept.
 At the Hard Rock Cafe, for example, well-known top 40 bands rock the speakers in every location, assisting in the hip, edgy, yet familiar feel that Hard Rock is known for.